 The Imperial Army's most revered figure was General Maresuke Nogi, the Emperor Meiji's principal military adviser.
 Over 58,000 Japanese soldieres were killed in the War--referred to as human bullets.
 The dead included Nogi's two sons.
 After the War, Nogi asked the Emperor for permission to commit suiide.
 The Emperor asked that he postpone this until he had passed away.
 Nogi did so, committing ritual suiside on the day of the Emperor's funeral (1912).
 Dressed in white robes, he dispatched his wife with a dagger to her neck and then disemboweled himself.
 He had helped teach Prince Hirohito who referred to him as "Schoolmaster".
 The Prince was 12 years old.
 He cried upon hearing the news.
 [Thomas, p.
 14.]

 The Russians were forced to sue for peace.
 American President Theodore Roosevelt was instrumental in negotiating the Treaty of Portsmouth ending the war (September 5, 1905).
 Roosevelt would win the Nobel Peace Prize for his efforts.
 The British also counseled the Japanese to make peace.
 Russian rebounced its claims to Port Arthur, southern Sakhalin (Karafuto) Island, and the Kuriles.
 The Japanese also gained rail rights in Manchuria, although both countries agreed that Manchuria should be considered an integral part of China.
 While Japan was the claer beneficairy, influential voices in Japan complained that the Russians should have made even more concessions.
 It was widely felt in Japan that this was another example of European powers intervening to deprive Japan of the full fruits of victory.
 This time the ill-feelings weere aimed at America.

 Admiral Togo returned the fleet to Tokyo on the anniversary of Nelson's victory at Trafalgar.

 The Russo-Japanese War marked the emergence of Japan as Asian powerhouse.
 It was also the beginning of the emergemce of Asia from European colonialism.
-This was the first time since the inset of European colonialism in the 18thbcentury that an Asian power had sucessfully resisted a European army or naval force.
+This was the first time since the onset of European colonialism in the 16th century that an Asian power had sucessfully resisted a European army or naval force.
 The Jpanese studies this, especially European operartions im hima.
 The Meiji Restoratiopn wsas primarily by a dsore yto build a strong modern nation that could resist European incursions.

 The War with Japan was a major factor in bringing about the Russian Revolution of 1905.
 The War had a range of consequences.
 One was inflation whih led to increases in the price of food and other goods (1904).
 Poorly paid Russian workers were barely able to afford essebtials before inflation drove up prices.
 Inflation rose so rapidly that workers found their wages could no longer pay for the food need by their families.
 Workers led by the new Assembly of Russian Workers (SRW) demanded wage increases.
 Management at the Putilov Iron Works fired four ARW members.
 ARW leader Father Gapon began to organize industrial action.
 It was the first effective industrial strike in Russia.
 Over 110,000 workers in Petrograd (St. Petersburg) went out on strike.
 Father Gapon deciding it was pointless to work with management which refused to deal with him, made a personal appeal to Tsar Nicholas.
 He compsed a petition describing the workers' sufferings and listing their demands.
 Father Gapon called for a reduction in the working day to eight hours which was becoming standard in Europe.
 Gapon also wanted an increase in wages, improved working conditions, and an end to the War with Japan.
 The petition was carried by a peaceful procession of workers to the Winter Palace.
 There the workers were attacked by the police and the mounted Cossacks.
 The result was more than 100 workers killed and about 300 wounded.
 This became known as Bloody Sunday in Russian history.
 The violent response of the Tsarist establshment launched the Revolution of 1905.
 Workers in other industrial cities went out on strike.
 The Revolution was not limited to workers.
 University students also went out on strike to support the workers.
 The universities had to close down.
 Students complined of the lack of civil liberties.
 There was considerable sympathy for the workers among the middle class, including lawyers, doctors, engineers, and other middle-class workers.
 Middle class organizers established the Union of Unions and demanded that the Tsar establish a constituent assembly.
 The support of the middke class was an ominous development for the Tsar.
 Even more important was the beginning of a crack in the military which kept the Tsar in power, Discipline in the military was strict and conditioins for the ordinary soldier and sailor were harsh.
 Sailors on the Potemkin battleship at Petrograd protested about the serving of rotten meat (June 1905).
 The captain ordered men he identified as the ringleaders to be sumarily shot.
 The firing-squad , however, refused to carry out the order.
 The crew then threw the captain and his officers overboard.
 The Potemkin Mutiny began to spread to ther navy and army units.
 The industria strike continued to spread.
 The crucial railwaymen went on strike (October 1905).
 This brought the Russian industrial economy to a stop.
 Leon Trotsky and other Mensheviks (Socialists) established the Petrograd Soviet which would play a major role in Russian history.
 This set arecedent and more than 50 of these soviets were organized in the major cities throughout Russia.
 The Revolution shook the Tsarist Empire to the core.
 Tsar Nicholas had been forced to grant a constitution.
 This created a duma or parliament.
 The Tsar was back in control (1907).
 The Tsarist state was irevocably weakened.